 - Students generated from this development would be assigned to Castle Hayne Elementary, Holly Shelter Middle, and Laney High schools.
 Students may apply to attend public magnet, year-round elementary, or specialty high schools. - A maximum of 242 dwelling units would be permitted under the current R-15 zoning base density, and 1,462 units could potentially be developed under the proposed zoning for an increase of 1,202 dwelling units. - Based on average student generation rates, there are an average of 0.24 public school students (0.11 for elementary, 0.05 for middle, and 0.08 for high) generated per dwelling unit across New Hanover County.
-Development within the proposed zoning districts can be estimated to generate 351 (161 elementary, 73 middle, and 117 high) students, which is approximately 293 more than if developed under existing zoning.

-• County Planning staff has worked with Schools staff to analyze recent trends related to development patterns and student generation.
+Development within the proposed zoning districts can be estimated to generate 351 (161 elementary, 73 middle, and 117 high) students, which is approximately 293 more than if developed under existing zoning. - County Planning staff has worked with Schools staff to analyze recent trends related to development patterns and student generation.
 From 2015 to 2019, student enrollment remained at a generally stable rate of just over 27,000 students enrolled despite the issuance of approximately 11,000 permits for new residential units throughout the entire county.
-Using the generalized historic student generation rate, staff would estimate about 3,000 students generated from the new units over the 5-year period.
+Using the generalized historic student generation rate, staff would have estimated that about 3,000 students would have been generated from the new units over the 5-year period.
 However, this increase is not reflected in the enrollment data.
-As a result, recent trends indicate new residential development may be generating much less student population than in the past and the estimates below may be much greater than actual student growth.
+As a result, recent trends indicate new residential development may be generating much less student population than the historic generation rate would have indicated and the student generation estimates for this proposal may be much greater than the actual resulting student growth.